+Why do cats pant?
 If you’ve even seen your cat panting, you might wonder if it’s normal or not.
 Panting is a common way for dogs to cool themselves, but cats don’t typically pant.
 “We usually don’t see it happen, but there are some circumstances where it may be completely normal,” says Aimee Simpson, VMD, the medical director of VCA Cat Hospital of Philadelphia.
-Read on to find out if your cat’s panting is something to be concerned about.
+So, why do cats pant?
+Read on to find out if a panting cat or a heavy-breathing cat is something to be concerned about.

 “I’ve seen a lot of cats [pant] when they come into the vet for their exam,” Dr. Simpson says.
 “They’ve been in the hot car, and when they get here they will usually pant briefly until they lessen their anxiety a little bit.”

-A cat might pant if he is having a hard time breathing.
+A hard time breathing is another reason why a cat might pant or breathe heavily.
 “Once they’re panting, they’re in respiratory distress, and it doesn’t really go away until we’ve treated the underlying cause,” Dr. Simpson says.
 “In older cats, if I see them panting I’m more worried about congestive heart failure.
 The other time that we can see cats panting is with respiratory issues like allergic bronchitis or kitty asthma.
 Usually those cats have a history of coughing.”

 “I always recommend that they come in for an exam so we can listen to their heart and lungs and make sure that we’re not hearing a heart murmur or anything abnormal with the lungs that would make us concerned,” Dr. Simpson explains.
 If the initial exam turns up anything abnormal, your vet might want to take chest X-rays or perform an echocardiogram, which is a special ultrasound of the heart.
 These tests help the vet look for an enlarged heart, abnormal heart function or fluid in the chest cavity.